IstoraMandiri/meteor-embark/README.md

 ## What does it do?

 1. (TODO, optional) Automatically starts the embark blockchian in the background.
 For now, run `embark blockchain;`
-1. Check to see if any `.sol` files for each platform have changed before we try to redeploy
+1. (TODO, reimplement) Check to see if any `.sol` files for each platform have changed before we try to redeploy
 3. Use `embark deploy` on `.sol` files, which deploys them if they need to be (the 'embark way')
 4. Adds `web3` and it's contracts to platforms as global objects